 Depression is a mood disorder that causes you to feel sad or hopeless for an extended period of time.
 It is important to know the difference in clinical depression and having the blues.
 Depression is an illness that robs one of the meaning of life.
 Depression is not about being weak, and it is not about just feeling low or having a few bad days.
 A depressive disorder is an illness that involves the body, mood and thoughts.
 It affects the way a person eats and sleeps, the way one feels about oneself and the way one thinks about things.
 A depressive disorder is not the same as a passing blue mood.
 It is not a sign of personal weakness or a condition that can be willed or wished away.
 People with a depressive illness cannot merely “pull themselves together” and get better.
 Many people with depression produce a higher-than-normal level of the stress hormone, cortisol.
 Cortisol suppresses the immune system.
 People with poor health may run from doctor to doctor putting out one fire after another when the underlying cause may be depression.

 Depression affects the length and quality of life.
 It is the #1 cause of alcoholism, drug abuse and other addictions.
 Depression can be an all-pervasive emotional-mental-physical source of misery.
-It can affect all aspects of a person’s life impairing ability to sleep, eat, work and get along with others.
+It can affect all aspects of a person’s life impairing the ability to sleep, eat, work and get along with others.
 It damages our self-esteem, self-confidence and our ability to accomplish everyday tasks.
 Depression is not just feeling down; it puts a dark, gloomy cloud over how we see the world, our future and ourselves.
 The cloud cannot be willed away, nor can we ignore it and have it magically disappear.

 There is also a link between stress and depression.
 There is a complex relationship among stressful situations, our mind and body’s reaction to stress and the onset of clinical depression.
-It is clear that some people develop depression after a stressful event in their livesdeath of a loved one, the loss of a job or the end of a relationship.
+It is clear that some people develop depression after a stressful event in their lives death of a loved one, the loss of a job or the end of a relationship.
 Stress can also occur as the result of a more positive event such as getting married, moving to a new city or starting a new job.
 It is not uncommon for either positive or negative events to become a crisis that precedes the development of clinical depression.
 Depression can be seasonal as well as situational with some finding the dreariness of winter months particularly tough.
 This is called SAD – Seasonal Affective Disorder.

-Below are some core signs and symptoms common with a variety of types of depression:
+Core signs and symptoms common with depression:

 - Feeling empty, lonely and isolated